compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

 * (ii) *caret* is a very extensive package for machine-learning, there are hundreds of algorithms avalable with extensive [**online documentation**](http://topepo.github.io/caret/index.html).

-* (iii) [Here](https://www.youtube.com/watch?v=aircAruvnKk) is a series of YouTube videos explanning Neural Networks in much ore detail, I took some of the material from these videos.
+* (iii) [Here](https://www.youtube.com/watch?v=aircAruvnKk) is a series of YouTube videos explaning Neural Networks in much more detail, I took some of the material from these videos.

 ---